PM Modi to address BJP mayors | Politics

 - India

-Prime Minister Narendra Modi will address a meeting of all mayors from the BJP on Tuesday.
+Prime Minister Narendra Modi will on Tuesday address a meeting of all mayors belonging to the BJP.

-It is important that the growing urbanisation is viewed as an opportunity to work together towards building modern and futuristic cities, he said in a tweet.
+It is important that the growing urbanisation is viewed as an opportunity to work together towards building modern and futuristic cities, he said in a tweet on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)